AndreiFAD/Tradfri-Ikea-Gateway-auto-reboot/README.md

-# Tradfri Ikea Gateway Autoreboot
+# Tradfri Ikea Gateway Autoreboot<br>

-I want to restart IKEA Tradfri Gateway every day morning with Raspberry Zero W, the script with aiocoap creates a command for this idea.
+I want to restart IKEA Tradfri Gateway every day morning with Raspberry Zero W, <br>
+the script with aiocoap creates a command for this idea.<br>

 -------------------------------------------------------------------------------------------------